Your financial obligations don’t stop when you die.

 Ask your insurance agent about the carrier’s life insurance benefits to understand the costs associated with increasing them.
 If an increased payout under a basic policy costs more than an AD&D rider, a rider or additional policy might be worth buying.

-Accidents are the third leading cause of death in the United States, according to a report from the Centers for Disease Control and Prevention.
+Accidents are the third leading cause of death in the United States, according to a CDC report.
 They’re the No. 1 cause of death for people under age 45.

 Cancer and heart disease — both covered by life insurance — are the leading causes of death for people over age 45.